Turkey travel guide – Why go, how dangerous is Turkey, travel itinerary and sites not too miss!

 Hitchhiking– It was not too difficult to get rides, some drivers expect money and we had one dispute after a ride for which we did not ask a price at the start, so make sure about money when a car stops.
 I would not recommend for girls to hitchhike alone and definitely cover up arms, legs and hair, you will just feel more comfortable with less staring.

 I really enjoyed the Turkish food, a mix of Asian and European cuisine.
 I loved Turkish coffee, read all about us drinking coffee around the world!
+Got a sweet tooth? don’t miss this awesome article on amazing desserts to try in Turkey!
 Eating or drinking in restaurants was expensive, but buying food (and coffee) at supermarkets was cheap, so if you are on a backpacker budget find a hostel with a kitchen.
 You can buy kebabs with lamb or chicken everywhere and quality differs a lot depending on where you buy, but the real thing is amazing.
 We ate at cafeteria style places often around Istanbul, food was great, soup and a meal that usually consists of fried vegetables such as eggplant (aubergine) and peppers or potatoes served with yogurt and tomato sauce.